pih1991/MTT/README.md

 # MTT
-MTT results analysis using python
+MTT results for viability and toxicity can be analyzed in Python using this script